dcarral/software-talks/README.md

 * [_If you wish to learn ES6/2015 from scratch, you must first invent the universe_](https://youtu.be/DN4yLZB1vUQ) by Ashley Williams @ JSConf US 2015

 * [_EuRuKo 2015_](http://euruko2015.org) @ Salzburg (Austria)

+### Contributing

+Although this repo doesn't contain any code (yet), contributions are more than welcome.

+Would you like to recommend me a software-related talk?
+Don't hesitate to [report it as an issue](https://github.com/dcarral/software-talks/issues) and I'd be happy to check it out ;)